dump ID group-ID style N file args

 local args = list of local attributes possible attributes = index, c_ID, c_ID[N], f_ID, f_ID[N] index = enumeration of local values c_ID = local vector calculated by a compute with ID c_ID[N] = Nth column of local array calculated by a compute with ID f_ID = local vector calculated by a fix with ID f_ID[N] = Nth column of local array calculated by a fix with ID

-id = atom ID mol = molecule ID type = atom type element = name of atom element, as defined by dump_modify command mass = atom mass x,y,z = unscaled atom coordinates xs,ys,zs = scaled atom coordinates xu,yu,zu = unwrapped atom coordinates xsu,ysu,zsu = scaled unwrapped atom coordinates ix,iy,iz = box image that the atom is in vx,vy,vz = atom velocities fx,fy,fz = forces on atoms q = atom charge mux,muy,muz = orientation of dipole moment of atom mu = magnitude of dipole moment of atom radius,diameter = radius,diameter of spherical particle omegax,omegay,omegaz = angular velocity of spherical particle angmomx,angmomy,angmomz = angular momentum of aspherical particle tqx,tqy,tqz = torque on finite-size particles spin = electron spin eradius = electron radius ervel = electron radial velocity erforce = electron radial force c_ID = per-atom vector calculated by a compute with ID c_ID[N] = Nth column of per-atom array calculated by a compute with ID f_ID = per-atom vector calculated by a fix with ID f_ID[N] = Nth column of per-atom array calculated by a fix with ID v_name = per-atom vector calculated by an atom-style variable with name
+id = atom ID mol = molecule ID proc = ID of processor that owns atom type = atom type element = name of atom element, as defined by dump_modify command mass = atom mass x,y,z = unscaled atom coordinates xs,ys,zs = scaled atom coordinates xu,yu,zu = unwrapped atom coordinates xsu,ysu,zsu = scaled unwrapped atom coordinates ix,iy,iz = box image that the atom is in vx,vy,vz = atom velocities fx,fy,fz = forces on atoms q = atom charge mux,muy,muz = orientation of dipole moment of atom mu = magnitude of dipole moment of atom radius,diameter = radius,diameter of spherical particle omegax,omegay,omegaz = angular velocity of spherical particle angmomx,angmomy,angmomz = angular momentum of aspherical particle tqx,tqy,tqz = torque on finite-size particles c_ID = per-atom vector calculated by a compute with ID c_ID[N] = Nth column of per-atom array calculated by a compute with ID f_ID = per-atom vector calculated by a fix with ID f_ID[N] = Nth column of per-atom array calculated by a fix with ID v_name = per-atom vector calculated by an atom-style variable with name

-dump myDump all atom 100 dump.atom dump myDump all atom/mpiio 100 dump.atom.mpiio dump 2 subgroup atom 50 dump.run.bin dump 2 subgroup atom 50 dump.run.mpiio.bin dump 4a all custom 100 dump.myforce.* id type x y vx fx dump 4b flow custom 100 dump.%.myforce id type c_myF v_ke dump 2 inner cfg 10 dump.snap.*.cfg mass type xs ys zs vx vy vz dump snap all cfg 100 dump.config.*.cfg mass type xs ys zs id type c_Stress2 dump 1 all xtc 1000 file.xtc dump e_data all custom 100 dump.eff id type x y z spin eradius fx fy fz eforce
+dump myDump all atom 100 dump.atom dump myDump all atom/mpiio 100 dump.atom.mpiio dump 2 subgroup atom 50 dump.run.bin dump 2 subgroup atom 50 dump.run.mpiio.bin dump 4a all custom 100 dump.myforce.* id type x y vx fx dump 4b flow custom 100 dump.%.myforce id type c_myF v_ke dump 2 inner cfg 10 dump.snap.*.cfg mass type xs ys zs vx vy vz dump snap all cfg 100 dump.config.*.cfg mass type xs ys zs id type c_Stress dump 1 all xtc 1000 file.xtc

 Dump a snapshot of atom quantities to one or more files every N timesteps in one of several styles.
-The image style is the exception; it creates a JPG or PPM image file of the atom configuration every N timesteps, as discussed on the dump image doc page.
-The timesteps on which dump output is written can also be controlled by a variable; see the dump_modify every command for details.
+The image and movie styles are the exception: the image style renders a JPG, PNG, or PPM image file of the atom configuration every N timesteps while the movie style combines and compresses them into a movie file; both are discussed in detail on the dump image doc page.
+The timesteps on which dump output is written can also be controlled by a variable.
+See the dump_modify every command.

 Only information for atoms in the specified group is dumped.
 The dump_modify thresh and region commands can also alter what atoms are included.
 Not all styles support all these options; see details below.